 Methanol synthesis has been commercial for nearly a century, but methanol derived from biomass gasification is still in the developmental phase, and while there are technical solutions to the majority of challenges, there is still no clear economic incentive for commercializing the technology on a large scale.
-The process is similar to the layout shown in Figure 3 for SNG, but involves higher pressures.
+The process is similar to the layout shown in Figure 3 for SNG, but involves higher increase the concentrations of microbes for faster bioconversion rates [67], which are the main challenges pressures.
 Energy conversion efficiencies from biomass to methanol have been modelled to be in the range of 60% [70;71;72;73].